EGI-Federation/documentation/content/en/providers/cloud-compute/requirements/_index.md

   - `ops` and `dteam` VOs, used for operational purposes as per RC OLA
   - a community-VO that supports EGI users (e.g. `vo.access.egi.eu` for piloting)
-- EGI provides packages for the following operating systems (others may work but we are not providing packages):
+- EGI provides packages for RHEL and Debian derivates (i.e. CentOS/Ubuntu).
+  Others may work but we are not providing packages.
-  - CentOS 7 (and in general RHEL-compatible)
-  - Ubuntu 16.04 (and in general Debian-based)